ashish-krishaweb/ripple-button/README.md

 ```

 An alternative to fixing this problem would be to remove aliases altogether and define the dependencies referenced as aliases as dev dependencies instead.
 [However, that might cause other problems.](https://github.com/palmerhq/tsdx/issues/64)

+# simple-ripple-button User Guide

+#### Simple and high performance react library for creating the button with ripple effect

+## Usage with React